Vegan Jamaican coconut rock cakes or buns are an adaption from traditional British rock cakes, with the main difference being the addition of coconut.

 - Divide the dough into 8 rocky blobs.
 A rustic looking appearance is perfect.

-- Sprinkle extra coconut and sugar over the top of each bun.
+- Sprinkle extra sugar and coconut over the top of each bun.

 - Bake on the middle shelf for 10-15 minutes until risen, tinged with golden hues and baked.
 My fan oven takes 10 minutes but other types of oven may need a few minutes extra.